Eco-Friendly Adhesives In the World of Sustainable Packaging

 As with everything about our business, we know there is always room for improvement.

-The first opportunity to improve is around sustainability - VOCs, compatibility with recycling and, over time, utilizing readily renewable resources.
+The first opportunity to improve is around sustainability - VOCs, compatibility with recycling, and, over time, utilizing readily renewable resources.

 We do use renewable resources for our carton sealing tapes and the production of our corrugated sheets.
-Thus far we have not considered these options in our mailers, shipping labels or stickers.
-Thus far, renewable options are not really available for these purposes, and any option available on a small scale are derived from animals or are not as effective or functional as we need them to be.
-As the world of adhesives evolves, we will continue to research and test new formulations derived from renewable resources.
+Thus far, we have not considered these options in our mailers, shipping labels, or stickers because they are not readily available for these purposes.
+Options that DO exist are derived from animals, are not as effective or functional as we need them to be, OR are derived from "renewable" resources that we need to protect and do not want to utilize for our packaging.